brianhouse/ART212/projects/2_poetic_sensors/guide.md

 <!-- - [Acceleration and orientation](#imu) -->

-The job of the microcontroller is to provide a voltage to the sensor, take a reading, and then transmit the result over the network.
+The microcontroller provides a voltage to the sensor, takes a reading, and then transmits the result over the network if desired.

 To provide voltage to the sensor, you'll need to connect the sensor to the 3.3v pin on the microcontroller, and also to ground (electricity always flows in a "circuit"—out from the source and then back to the ground).

-To take a reading, you'll use the A2, A3, A4, D32, or D33 pins on the microcontroller (the others have various other functionality attached to them and may not work initially as expected) along with a resistor or some other component that helps regulate and scale the sensor's output to something the chip can read.
+To take a reading, you'll use the A2, A3, A4, 32 (`D32` in code), or 33 (`D33` in code) pins on the microcontroller (the others have various other functionality attached to them and may not work initially as expected) along with a resistor or some other component that helps regulate and scale the sensor's output to something the chip can read.

 In order to simply the process of hooking things up, we'll use breadboards.